-Dartanyon and Leroy were two disabled high school wrestlers.
-Leroy, who lost his legs in a childhood train accident, was often found on the back of the legally blind and homeless Dartanyon.
-Together, they helped each other through school — Dartanyon carrying Leroy up the stairs as there was no elevator and Leroy reading the print on Dartanyon’s assignments.
+Dartanyon and Leroy were two high school athletes with disabilities.
+Leroy, who lost his legs in a childhood train accident, was often found riding on the back of the legally blind Dartanyon.
+Together, they helped each other through school — Dartanyon carrying Leroy up the stairs where elevators were unavailable, and Leroy reading the print on Dartanyon’s assignments.
 Dartanyon’s and Leroy’s cheerful and unparalleled friendship added a bit of light to the dark and dreary halls of the poor, inner-city public school they attended.

-Dartanyon and Leroy’s incredible story was chronicled in the ESPN specials “Carry On” and “Carry On: Why I Stayed,” which shared the story of the ESPN producer, Lisa Fenn, who became like an adoptive mother to the boys.
-Called the “best story ESPN had ever aired,” both pieces touched many lives and encouraged many viewers to give back.
+Dartanyon and Leroy’s incredible story was chronicled in the ESPN specials “Carry On” and “Carry On: Why I Stayed.”
+The latter shared the story of ESPN producer, Lisa Fenn, who became akin to an adoptive mother to the boys.
+Called the “best story ESPN had ever aired,” by Sports Illustrated and USA Today, both pieces touched countless lives and inspiried many viewers to give back.

 As a result, Dartanyon received a life-changing offer from the United States Olympic Committee in 2010; he was invited to learn the Paralympic sport of judo at the Olympic Training Center in Colorado Springs.
 He trained relentlessly and catapulted past athletes who had been training their whole lives to secure a spot in the on the Paralympic team at the 2012 London games.
-He secured the bronze medal.
-He continues to travel around the world competing and most recently won gold at the World Championships.
+There, he secured the bronze medal.
+Two years later, he was crowned World Champion, and He most recently won his second Paralympic bronze medal in Rio.

-Up next, Lisa will release her memoir about the experience, titled Carry On.
-The book rights were purchased by Walden Media and Nate Parker has signed on to direct the film adaptation.
+Lisa recently released her memoir about the trio’s journey together, entitled Carry On.
+The book rights were purchased by Walden Media and Mark Ciardi (Miracle, The Rookie, Million Dollar Arm) is producing the project.

-Dartanyon is currently studying social work at Pikes Peak Community College.
-He hopes to compete in the Paralympics until 2020.
+Dartanyon is currently studying social work at Pikes Peak Community College and training for the Tokyo 2020 Paralympics.